rolandnemeth000/Group4_AIMI_project/README.md

 > [PI-CAI challenge](https://pi-cai.grand-challenge.org/)
 The challenge website for additional information.

-Please follow the instructions on their corresponding webpages for proper installations.
+Please follow the instructions on their corresponding web pages for proper installation manual.

+### Model Weights
+The UNet model weights resulting from our experiments were too large to upload to GitHub.
+They are available [here](https://drive.google.com/file/d/1m30DooftxwlWTw2SUm5JYFLijFC7t6gi/view?usp=sharing).

 ## Structure of the repository
 This repository contains multiple directories.
 The directories and subdirectories are described in the upcoming subsections.